 Please note: Research shows that psychological debriefing immediately after a traumatic event can actually worsen distress and increase risk for developing trauma symptoms over time.
 We recommend holding a R.I.S.E. group approximately 3-7 days after an event occurs and allowing team members space to utilize their preferred mechanisms for coping immediately after a stressful event occurs.

 Explore available supports:

 - Advanced Practice Providers (APPs and LIPs) – page coming soon!

 Support and trust among colleagues within an organization is a key component of professional well-being.
 In clinical medicine, this support and trust is most crucial during times of significant stress, such as being involved in a medical error, the target of patient aggression, or the many challenges associated with the current COVID-19 pandemic.

 With peer support, peers (non-mental health clinicians) offer support to their colleagues after adverse events or other professional stressful circumstances.
 At Cooper, we currently have Peer Support Programs for Advanced Practice Providers (APPs) and Physicians.

 Dr. Lisa Cerceo and her colleagues created the Resident Wellness Website.
 This is a great place to learn about a comprehensive approach to wellness.
 If you are looking for immediate support, you may contact Carebridge (800-437-0911 or www.myliferesource.com).
 More information about Carebridge is below in the EAP & Carebridge section.

 Our team has worked with many groups across the hospital system.
-We can come to your site (or present virtually) and provide a workshop for your team.
+We can come to your site (or present virtually) and provide a workshop or speaking engagement for your team.
 Past topics have included: how to manage difficult interpersonal interactions with patients or colleagues, tips for practicing self-care during the work day, how to set professional boundaries, and taking effective action guided by our values.

 Duration: 30 – 60 minutes